 STATEN ISLAND, N.Y. — Staten Island will soon be getting its first residential addiction treatment facility exclusively for women.
 Here is more information about addiction treatment.

 Lt.
 Gov. Kathy Hochul paid a visit to Camelot on the grounds of Seaview Hospital on Wednesday to announce the state’s plan to invest $750,000 to develop a 25-bed residential facility for treatment centers for women suffering from addiction, adding the new options of drug testing from services like the ones Countrywide Testing offers.

 The facility is slated to open in the next two to three years once upgrades to the building are complete.
 The state’s Office of Alcoholism and Substance Abuse Services will then provide up to $750,000 annually to support the facility’s operations.
-Residential Alcohol Rehab provides proper guidance and supervision focused on the patients’ full recovery.
+Residential Alcohol Rehab provides proper guidance, outpatient drug addiction treatment, and supervision focused on the patients’ full recovery.

 “What about the women?
 What about the fact that we lost 27 women this year on Staten Island,” Hochul said. ” … When this epidemic started, it was very much a male dominated phenomenon, and I’m all about women’s equality, and I want to have equality when it comes to women dying of drug overdoses.
 We have to get our arms around this right now.”